 Admission to the College

 Admission to the college does not constitute acceptance into all of its programs.
-Students applying for admission into the Education, Nursing, and Honors College programs should consult the appropriate sections of this Academic Catalog for additional admission requirements.
-Music students must audition to be accepted into the major or minor.
+Students applying for admission into the Nursing and Honors College programs should consult the appropriate sections of this Academic Catalog for additional admission requirements.
+Music students must audition to be accepted into the program as a major or minor.
 Students applying to graduate programs should review the appropriate sections in the Graduate Academic Catalog.

 Westminster College administers all of its educational programs, related support services, and benefits in a manner that does not discriminate against students or prospective students with regard to race, color, religion, gender, sexual orientation, age, national or ethnic origin, disability, or a person’s status as a veteran.
 Westminster College seeks to provide equal access for people with disabilities to its programs, services, and activities.
 Please contact Disability Services at 801.832.2272 (TTY 832.2286) if you require admission information in an alternative format or if you need other accommodations.

 Applications are reviewed holistically on the basis of a student’s demonstrated academic preparation, motivation, and potential for success at Westminster.
 Academic preparation, which includes both coursework and grades, is most important.
-Other measures, including essays, extracurricular activities and accomplishments, and recommendations are given consideration.
-Standardized test scores may be requested.
-A campus visit is recommended, as it helps in the decision-making process for both the prospective student and the college.
+The submission of standardized test scores is optional.
+Other measures, including essays, extracurricular activities and accomplishments, and recommendations are given consideration and may be requested by the Office of Admission as supporting evidence of academic preparedness, motivation, or potential for success.

 A student currently enrolled in high school may be accepted for admission on the basis of six semesters of high school work.
 The college may require additional grade reports during the student’s senior year, and will require final official transcripts showing the date of high school graduation.